When a Fatal Accident Becomes a Wrongful Death Case in Indiana

 Our client was hit by a semi-truck whose actions were caught on video — clear evidence that the truck driver ran a red light.
 After the crash, she went to the emergency room and underwent an MRI.
 The imaging showed abnormal areas of susceptibility, but the radiologist’s report stated that there were no findings suggesting acute injury and even hinted at a possible prior head trauma — something with no basis in her medical history.

 This is where experience truly matters.
 To many, the records might have looked routine or unremarkable.
-But our attorneys understood that brain injuries often don’t show up clearly on early tests, and symptoms can persist long after medical imaging appears normal.
+But our Northwest Indiana attorneys understood that brain injuries often don’t show up clearly on early tests, and symptoms can persist long after medical imaging appears normal.

 How We Proved the Brain Injury and Secured Justice